Combinatorial Heegaard Floer homology and nice Heegaard diagrams: Heegaard diagrams

 \begin{proof} The sequence $\{{\DD}_i\}_{i=0}^n$ is constructed in the following straightforward manner.
 If the diagram ${\DD}_i$ contains an elementary domain which is a bigon, then isotope the $\betak$--curve until this bigon disappears, to obtain ${\DD}_{i+1}$ (cf. Figure~\ref{f:dis}(a)), and if ${\DD}_i$ does not contain any bigons, then stop.

-Although the above isotopy might create new bigons (see $B$ of Figure~\ref{f:dis}(b)), the number of intersection points of the $\alphak$-- and $\betak$--curves decreases by two, hence the sequence will eventually terminate in a bigon--free diagram.
+Although the above isotopy might create new bigons (see $B$ of Figure~\ref{f:dis}(b)), the number of intersection points of the $\alphak$-- and $\betak$--curves decreases by two at every elementary simplification, hence the sequence will eventually terminate in a bigon--free diagram.

 Formally, if we define the complexity $K({\DD})$ of a diagram ${\DD}$ to be $\sum_{i,j} |\alpha_i\cap\beta_j|$ (where $|\cdot|$ denotes the total number of intersection points), then the distance $d$ between ${\DD}$ and ${\EE}$ is given by $K({\DD})-K({\EE})=2d$.
 Thus, any two simplifying sequences from ${\DD}$ to the same bigon--free diagram ${\EE}$ must have the same length.